Get an investment tax credit (ITC)

 Since a partnership is not a taxpayer, it cannot claim an ITC.
 In general, the ITC is calculated at the partnership level and then allocated to eligible partners in the partnership (individuals, corporations, or trusts).

-If you are submitting a partnership claim for SR&ED, review the SR&ED Claims for Partnerships Policy.
+If you are submitting an ITC claim for SR&ED work carried out by a partnership, review the SR&ED Claims for Partnerships Policy.

 Claim a tax credit on Form T2SCH31 or Form T2038-IND